 This is a betting market in which the outcome is over or under a specific figure.
-In football for example this could be an amount of goals, cards, corners etc.
+In football, for example, this could be a number of goals, cards, corners etc.

 A patent is a popular betting system used in horse racing, among other sports, and sees 7 bets placed on three selections.
 These are made up of 3 singles, 3 doubles and a treble.

 This is the figure you’ll receive should you win a bet.

 This is a bet that involved something that will happen within a match.
 For example, in football, this might be corners or cards.

 A single is one single bet that’s made on one selection.